Tailor Pronunciations for Maximum Clarity

 Lexicon management enables you to:

-- create, delete, edit, import, and export lexicons as part of your deployed applications.
+- create, edit, and speak pronunciations as part of your deployed applications.

 Application benefits include: